Saratoga Trunk: Plot

 Clint writes that the resort is "crawling with...respectable millionaires."
 When Clio arrives, railroad heir Bartholomew Van Steed is at the station: Clio sent a telegram in his mother's name.
 At the hotel, "Colonel Maroon" offers part of his suite to the Comtesse.
 Clint watches with amusement as Clio conquers the resort and Van Steed, with help from Sophie Bellop.
 Clio confesses to Sophie that she is desperate for the respectability and security money can bring.
 Van Steed's mother arrives, but Sophie foils her.

 Van Steed is enchanted, but he has business problems.
 In his effort to monopolize railroads, Tycoon Raymond Soule, who destroyed Clint's father, has hired an army of goons to take over Van Steed's Saratoga trunk line by force.
 Clint makes the Saratoga shareholders an offer.
 In exchange for shares in the railroad, he will import a gang of men who are eager to get back at the tycoon who stole their land.

 Clint goes to Albany, where Cupidon secretly boards the train.
 They take back the railroad, station by station.
 However, Soule sends a train from the end of the line in Binghamton.
 They crash head on.
 In the battle that follows, Cupidon is injured protecting Clint.

 At Saratoga Springs, Clio dresses for the costume ball.
 Fearing for Cupidon's welfare, Angelique tells her about the plan.
 Clio accuses Bart of cowardice.
 He calmly proposes.
 He knows everything.
 He uses his mother.
 He gets what he wants, and he wants Clio.
 At the ball, men are talking about the success of the battle.
 Clio is distraught.
 Clint staggers in, carrying Cupidon, and collapses when Clio hugs him.

 Clio is weeping at Clint's bedside, struggling with a piece of embroidery.
 He pretends to be delirious, speaking to another girl.
 Clio protests that she has changed, she is like her mother.
 She loves him.
 "Rich and respectable, that's me," he moans.
 When she says "I'll let you wear the pants", he declares, "Honey, that's all I wanted to know!"
 They laugh and kiss, and Angelique drags a laughing Cupidon away from the keyhole.

 Production notes

 Ethel Waters and Lena Horne were both considered for the role of Angelique, the Haitian maid.
-Instead of a woman of color, Warner Bros. cast British actress Flora Robson.
+Instead of a woman of color, Warner Bros.
+Pictures cast British actress Flora Robson.
 Shot in 1943, the film was not released until 1945.